Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Introduction

-While improving maneuverability, these approaches do not show significant attitude-changing capability, such as tilting over thirty degrees during hovering.
-To address this issue, omnidirectional multirotors that can generate thrust to cancel out their gravity at any attitude~\cite{tog2} are gaining more attention.
-A summary of recent research on omnidirectional multirotors is presented in Table \uppercase\expandafter{\romannumeral1}.
-The domain can be categorized as omnidirectional multirotors with unidirectional rotors~\cite{tog,uni7, taelee6,vol,vol2} or bidirectional rotors~\cite{stick,stick2,bres1,bres2,bresE}.

 The unidirectional rotors have been employed extensively since they are more accessible and have a higher power efficiency than the bidirectional ones.
 Furthermore, they do not experience force exertion at low speeds, which results in reversing delay.
 Despite these advantages, the unidirectional rotors render the system mechanically complicated since omnidirectional flights require either at least seven fixed-tilt rotors or additional servo motors paired with each rotor to enable a variable-tilt rotor system~\cite{bres2}.
 The extra mechanical parts result in increased weight of the system and challenges in control, which is undesirable for multirotors.

-On the contrary, a bidirectional rotor system is complimentary to the unidirectional counterpart such that one's advantage is the disadvantage of the other.
-The bidirectional rotors offer an excellent solution to mitigate the mechanical complexity by unidirectional rotors \cite{stick,stick2,bres1,bres2,bresE}.
-As bidirectional rotors can generate thrust in opposite directions, unlike unidirectional thrust, they do not require additional components to facilitate direction change or thrust aid.
-However, bidirectional rotors suffer from the reversing delay, which occurs while reversing the rotor's rotation direction~\cite{tog, bres2}.
+An alternative approach to address these challenges is to use bidirectional rotors, which keep the tilting fixed and allow the rotors to rotate in both directions, providing thrust in either direction along the rotation axis.
+The bidirectional rotors offer an excellent solution to mitigate the mechanical complexity by unidirectional rotors \cite{stick,stick2,bres1,bres2,bresE}: No additional hardware is required to facilitate direction change or thrust aid.
+However, bidirectional rotors are less power efficient than unidirectional rotors, and they suffer from the reversing delay~\cite{tog, bres2} (occurring when rotor rotation reverses).

-Based on the unidirectional or bidirectional rotors, existing research mainly focuses on the optimal design and control allocation methods for omnidirectional multirotors as shown in Table \ref{table1}.
-However, what is missing in the existing work is the control design that takes rotor dynamics into consideration.
-The multirotors' omnidirectional motion capability requires the rotors to frequently and precisely change speed and even direction, which demands fast settling time for satisfactory motion tracking performance.

-In this paper, we propose a geometric controller that considers the rotor dynamics and provides guarantees on almost global exponential stability with fixed-tilt rotors of either unidirectional or bidirectional type.
-Unlike existing approaches that neglect rotor dynamics~\cite{taelee6,vol2}, we explicitly take the rotor dynamics to account for the rotors' settling time, especially the one experienced during direction reversing.
-We use a simplified rotor dynamics model and design the controller to accommodate the settling time.
-The controller's stability and tracking performance is demonstrated in simulations.
-We also conduct an experiment to validate the proposed controller on a real system.